TikhonJelvis/RL-book/book/chapter4/chapter4.md

 ### Dynamic Pricing for End-of-Life/End-of-Season of a Product {#sec:dynamic-pricing-section}

 Now we consider a rather important business application - Dynamic Pricing.
 We consider the problem of Dynamic Pricing for the case of products that reach their end of life or at the end of a season after which we don't want to carry the product anymore.
-We need to adjust the prices up and down dynamically depending on how much inventory of the product you have, how many days to go for end-of-life/end-of-season, and your expectations of customer demand as a function of price adjustments.
+We need to adjust the prices up and down dynamically depending on how much inventory of the product you have, how many days remain for end-of-life/end-of-season, and your expectations of customer demand as a function of price adjustments.
 To make things concrete, assume you own a super-market and you are $T$ days away from Halloween.
 You have just received $M$ Halloween masks from your supplier and you won't be receiving any more inventory during these final $T$ days.
 You want to dynamically set the selling price of the Halloween masks at the start of each day in a manner that maximizes your *Expected Total Sales Revenue* for Halloween masks from today until Halloween (assume no one will buy Halloween masks after Halloween).

 Assume that for each of the $T$ days, at the start of the day, you are required to select a price for that day from one of $N$ prices $P_1, P_2, \ldots, P_N \in \mathbb{R}$, such that your selected price will be the selling price for all masks on that day.
-Assume that the customer demand for number of Halloween masks on any day is governed by a Poisson probability distribution with mean $\lambda_i \in \mathbb{R}$ if you select that day's price to be $P_i$ (where $i$ is a choice among $1, 2, \ldots, N$).
-Note that on any given day, the demand could exceed the number of Halloween masks you have in the store, in which case the number of masks sold on that day will be equal to the number of Halloween masks you had at the start of that day.
+Assume that the customer demand for the number of Halloween masks on any day is governed by a Poisson probability distribution with mean $\lambda_i \in \mathbb{R}$ if you select that day's price to be $P_i$ (where $i$ is a choice among $1, 2, \ldots, N$).
+Note that on any given day, the demand could exceed the number of Halloween masks you have in the store, in which case the number of masks sold on that day will be equal to the number of masks you had at the start of that day.

 A state for this MDP is given by a pair $(t, I_t)$ where $t \in \{0, 1, \ldots, T\}$ denotes the time index and $I_t \in \{0, 1, \ldots, M\}$ denotes the inventory at time $t$.
 Using our notation from the previous section, $\mathcal{S}_t = \{0, 1, \ldots, M\}$ for all $t = 0, 1, \ldots, T$ so that $I_t \in \mathcal{S}_t$. $\mathcal{N}_t = \mathcal{S}_t$ for all $t = 0, 1, \ldots, T-1$ and $\mathcal{N}_T = \emptyset$.
 The action choices at time $t$ can be represented by the choice of integers from $1$ to $N$.
 Therefore, $\mathcal{A}_t = \{1, 2, \ldots, N\}$.